Board of Directors

 As a principal in Grimbleby Coleman, Jeff is a tax department “Partner”—a tax accounting resource for clients and staff and a tax planning and reporting expert.
 A native of the San Joaquin Valley and a resident of Turlock, Coleman also serves on the Modesto Chamber of Commerce Agricultural committee.
 Jeff received his BS in Agricultural and Managerial Economics, followed by a Masters in Taxation and is a CPA.

-Tyler is a portfolio manager and equity research analyst for Great Gable Partners, a Bay Area hedge fund, and the Managing Partner of Terravest Capital Partners.
-He has served as Deputy Chief of Staff for California State Senate District 12, City of Modesto Planning Commissioner, Board Member of Modesto’s State Theatre, Co-Founder and Treasurer of the Miracle League of Stanislaus State.
+Chris Tyler is a former portfolio manager and equity research analyst for Great Gable Partners, a Bay Area hedge fund, and the Managing Partner of Terravest Capital Partners.
+He has served as Deputy Chief of Staff for California State Senate District 12, City of Modesto Planning Commissioner, Board Member of Modesto’s State Theatre and Co-Founder and Treasurer of the Miracle League of Stanislaus State.

 Craig Lewis is the President and CEO of Lewis Capital Advisors which focuses on commercial brokerage, development and property management.
 Before this venture, Lewis owned and operated the Prudential California Realty brand in the Central Valley for 33 years and also worked as a commercial broker at Berkshire Hathaway Commercial for three years.
 Lewis has a long history of involvement in community initiatives focused on developing the Central Valley’s economic base for years to come.
 These endeavors have led to Lewis being named the Modesto Chamber of Commerce “Citizen of the Year” for 2001 and the Small Business Advocate of the Year by the California Chamber of Commerce in 2013.